Marco Ragini

-Marco Ragini (born 30 November 1967) is a Sammarinese football manager who last managed Tre Fiori.
+Marco Ragini (born 30 November 1967) is a Sammarinese football manager who is currently the head coach of Mongolia.

 Career

 In 2014, Ragini was appointed manager of Lithuanian side Dainava.
 In 2015, he was appointed manager of Locarno in Switzerland.
 After that, he was appointed manager of Slovak club MFK Dolný Kubín.
 In 2016, Ragini was appointed manager of Ujana in the Democratic Republic of the Congo.
 In 2017, he was appointed manager of Nigerian team Garden City Panthers.

 In 2018, he was appointed manager of FC Ulaanbaatar in Mongolia.
 In 2021, Ragini was appointed manager of Malaysian outfit Kelantan.
+In 2021, Marco Ragini served as head coach of Kelantan TRW in the Malaysia Super League.
+He led the team during the 2022 season of Malaysian football.
 In 2022, he was appointed manager of Tre Fiori in San Marino.
-From November 2024, Ragini is the new trainer of Tajikistan national team Under 17.
+In 2019, Ragini was appointed manager of Portuguese club Lusitano FC.
+In 2023, he joined the Tajikistan Football Federation as technical supervisor of the national teams.

+In November 2024, Ragini was appointed manager of the Tajikistan national under-17 football team.
+In 2025, he continued in his role with the Tajikistan Football Federation and also took charge of the Tajikistan national under-20 football team.

+In May 2026, Ragini was appointed manager of the Mongolia national football team.